-The agreement is apparently set to come into force when six of the new signatories completes domestic level ratification procedures.
 This could be quite soon-many officials are predicting this hurdle could be met prior to the end of 2018.

 While the TPP11 parties have spent months revising the agreement, officials managed to keep nearly the entire original agreement intact.
-The text of CPTPP is only 28 pages shorter and none of the thousands of pages of individual country schedules and commitments for goods, services, investment, government procurement, state-owned enterprises and so forth have been changed.
+The text of TPP is only 28 pages shorter and none of the thousands of pages of individual country schedules and commitments for goods, services, investment, government procurement, state-owned enterprises and so forth have been changed.

 Firms need to start preparing now for the rapidly approaching entry into force of the TPP11.
 Come see us at the Asian Trade Centre for help in understanding how the agreement applies to your firm, or to get help restructuring your supply chain.
-For more details on what your firm should do next, see the latest TPP11 booklet for companies at asiantradecentre.org.
+For more details on what your firm should do next, see the latest TPP11 booklets for companies at www.asiantradecentre.org.